Chart Color Schemes

 Health performance in Waratah is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Waratah faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is very low at approximately 48% of the total population (~1,924 people), compared to the national average of 55.3%.
+Approximately 48% of the total population (~1,925 people) has private health cover, which is lower than the national average of 55.3%.

-The most common medical conditions are arthritis and asthma, impacting 9.7 and 8.7% of residents respectively.
-However, 65.4% of residents declare themselves completely clear of medical ailments, similar to the 65.0% reported across Rest of Tas.
-As of a certain date (exact date not specified), 22.1% of residents are aged 65 and over (880 people).
-Despite this, health outcomes among seniors in Waratah are particularly strong, performing better than the general population in health metrics.
+The most common medical conditions are arthritis (affecting 9.7% of residents) and asthma (8.7%).
+In contrast, 65.4% of residents declare themselves completely clear of medical ailments, similar to the rest of Tasmania at 65.0%.
+The area has a higher proportion of seniors aged 65 and over at 22.1% (880 people).
+Health outcomes among seniors in Waratah are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health